Ferralium/Railproject/README.md

 4. Simulated Annealing Algorithm
 5. Dijkstra Algorithm

-The detailed explanations about the algorithms you can find [here](/Code/algorithms/README_ALGORITHMS.md).
+A detailed explanations about the algorithms can be found [here](/Code/algorithms/README.md).

 ### Usage:
 By default the program is run with the following command: